by Steve Siler

 Steve Siler is a psychotherapist with 20 years of experience, who teaches psychology classes at the local branch of Mendocino College.
 He has lived on the coast for 40 years, and he developed and ran the Mendocino Community High School, an alternative high school, for 20 years.
 Steve is also a theatrical producer and director.

-Mendocino Coast Women in Business Network supports the business community on the coast.
+Coast Women in Business supports the business community on the coast.
 We meet monthly to foster entrepreneurship and professional development on the Mendocino Coast and beyond.
 Membership fees are $50 annually or $10 per drop-in meeting.
-Your first meeting is always free, and we offer a limited number of need-based memberships—please inquire.
-We’re sponsored by the Women’s Business Center at the West Company.
+Your first meeting is always free.
+We’re sponsored by the Women’s Business Center at the West Business Development Center.
 We look forward to seeing you at our next meeting!